top of page

 Electroless Nickel Immersion gold is a metal plating used to improve solderability and avoid oxidation of copper contacts.

-Advantages: It is not easily oxidized, can be stored a long period of time, its surface is flat and smooth, and is easy to solder onto PCB.
+Advantages: It is not easily oxidized, can be stored for a long period, its surface is flat and smooth, and is easy to solder onto PCB.
 Due to its thinness, it is better suited for FPC.
-It is suitable for soldering precision pins, components and small solder joints.
+It is suitable for soldering precision pins, components, and small solder joints.
 The reflow soldering process can be repeated many times without affecting the solderability.
-It is RoHS compliant and lead-free.
-The plated holes are able to maintain tighter tolerances.
+It is RoHS-compliant and lead-free.
+The plated holes can maintain tighter tolerances.

 Disadvantages: Black pad problems can occur because of the chemical nickel plating.
-Over time, the nickel layer oxidizes and reliability over a long period of time is compromised.
+Over time, the nickel layer oxidizes and reliability over a long period is compromised.

 ENEPIG, which was first introduced in the late 1990s, is a relatively recent addition to the surface finish market for circuit boards.
 ENEPIG and ENIG are similar.
 Palladium is used to protect the nickel layer and prevent it from oxidizing.
 ENEPIG is a good choice for applications that require high frequency and limited pitch.
 It also meets packaging requirements and RoHS regulations.
 ENEPIG, however, is not used as a surface finish on printed circuit boards due to its high cost and low demand.